WeTurkstra/tablesoccer/docs/coolify.md

    - Navigate to your Coolify dashboard
    - Create a new project from your Git repository

-2. **Configure Deployment Settings**
+2. **⚠️ IMPORTANT: Configure Docker Compose File**

+   In Coolify's project settings, you MUST explicitly set the Docker Compose file:

+   - Go to your project's configuration/settings
+   - Look for "Docker Compose Location" or "Compose File Path" setting
-   - Set the Docker Compose file to: `compose.coolify.yaml`
+   - Set it to: `compose.coolify.yaml`
-   - Coolify will automatically detect and use this file
+   - Save the settings

+   **Do not skip this step!** If not set, Coolify will use `compose.yaml` which has incompatible syntax.

 3. **Set Environment Variables**